Nami2012/fsf_2019_screening_task1/README.md

 # fsf_2019_screening_task1
-Task-Manager Django App
+# Task-Manager Django App
-Description:
+# Description:
 Django Web Application for managing Tasks and Team works.

-Running the application locally:
+# Running the application locally:
 The required modules and plugins are specified in the 'requirements.txt' file.
-After installation move to the base directory and run the following commands, => python manage.py makemigrations
+After installation move to the base directory and run the following commands, `python manage.py makemigrations`
-=> python manage.py migrate
+`python manage.py migrate`
-=> python manage.py runserver
+`python manage.py runserver`

-Website Specifications:
+# Website Specifications:
 IDE used : Pycharm
 Backend :Django
 frontend : HTML,CSS

-Features:
+# Features:
 Create Tasks
 comment on your tasks
 set priorities for your tasks